 Here are some variations and alternate ways of cooking these Japanese sweet potatoes:

-- Steamed - these sweet potatoes can be steamed until tender in the Instant Pot, stovetop or microwave
+- Steamed - these sweet potatoes can be steamed until tender in the Instant Pot, stovetop or microwave.
+Here's a step by step how to steam Japanese sweet potatoes in the Instant Pot.

 - Air Fryer Japanese Sweet Potato Fries - cut into fries, season and air fry until tender.